chzesa/cpp-ecsa/README.md

 # cpp-ecsa

-Facilitates easy building of a coarsely parallelized ECS-architecture by defining read and write access, as well as dependencies between systems, using inheritance.
+Facilitates easy building of a coarsely parallelized ECS-architecture by defining read and write access to components, as well as dependencies between systems, using inheritance.

 ## Building the example